JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-add-data-class.md

     <p><img src="icon-1-done.svg" width="20" alt="First step"/> <a href="jvm-create-project-with-spring-boot.md">Create a Spring Boot project with Kotlin</a><br/><img src="icon-2.svg" width="20" alt="Second step"/> <strong>Add a data class to the Spring Boot project</strong><br/><img src="icon-3-todo.svg" width="20" alt="Third step"/> Add database support for Spring Boot project<br/><img src="icon-4-todo.svg" width="20" alt="Fourth step"/> Use Spring Data CrudRepository for database access</p>
 </microformat>

-Let's add some more functionality to the application and discover more Kotlin language features.
+In this part of the tutorial, you'll add some more functionality to the application and discover more Kotlin language features, such as data classes.
-It requires changing the `MessageController` controller class to respond with a JSON document containing a collection of serialized objects.
+It requires changing the `MessageController` class to respond with a JSON document containing a collection of serialized objects.

 ## Update your application